Moscow Strikes Back: Plot

 The film begins in Moscow, with civilians preparing defences in their streets.
 Men in civilian clothes with rifles prepare for battle.
 Women machine shell cases and prepare hand grenades.
 An apparently huge Stalin makes a battle speech in Red Square to thousands of cheering Red Army soldiers on parade with greatcoats, ushankas, and fixed bayonets.

 Men, trucks, tanks, and artillery advance into battle.
 Anti-aircraft guns fire into the night sky, which is crisscrossed by searchlight beams.
 A crashed German bomber is seen in close-up.
 Russian fighters and bombers are readied and armed.

 Artillery guns of many types fire many times.
 Tank crewmen scramble to their tanks and jump aboard.
 Tanks race across snow-covered plains towards the enemy.
-Snow camouflaged troops parachute behind enemy lines.
+Snow-camouflaged troops parachute behind enemy lines.
 They collect skis parachuted to them and go into battle, lying down under fire before attacking again.
 Tanks rush from a forest across the snow, infantrymen riding on their rear decks or skiing into battle in large numbers.
 A tank is hit and explodes as the attack goes on.
 Russian infantry in greatcoats storm a village and clear the houses of surrendering German soldiers.
 Towns and cities are liberated.
 The Russian soldiers are greeted by smiling civilians.
 An old woman kisses several soldiers.

 German atrocities are shown.
 The elegantly preserved houses of the playwright Anton Chekhov and the novelist Leo Tolstoy are seen badly damaged, the museum exhibits destroyed.
 The bodies of murdered civilians are shown.
 Quantities of destroyed German armour and transport are scattered across the landscape.
 Captured artillery is to be used against the Germans.
 The bodies of dead Germans are seen frozen in the snow.
 Maps show the extent of the Russian advance.
 The front line has retreated far from Moscow.

-English version
+Production

+Russian versions

+Moscow Strikes Back was produced as "Project 6004; Information film #5", under the working titles of "Know Your Ally: Russia" and "War in the East".
+Preparation of the scenario started on 1 April 1942.
+A print of the completed film was provided to the Soviet authorities on 9 July 1943.
+Much of the footage was new; some was from American sources including newsreels, and some from captured German sources.
+Existing Russian films including Sergei Eisenstein's 1938 Alexander Nevsky were sampled.
+Three Russian versions were produced, consisting respectively of 6, 9, and 10 reels of film.
+The cinema release was in two parts, the first covering events up to 1941, and the second the subsequent events on the eastern front.

+The film is said to have been translated into several languages for showing in different parts of the Soviet Union.